dlab-berkeley/git-fundamentals/0-5_remotes.md

 Now when you type `ls` you should see the folder in your `pwd`.
 If you `cd` into `git-fundamentals` and type `ls` you will see all the information you've learned today.
-You can learn more about where the repo decides by typing:
+You can learn more about where the repo resides by typing:

 ~~~{.input}
 git remote -v